ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 ### Layer run

-You can record a timeline by using the Android helper utility found in the root directory to configure the layer and manage the capture process.
+You record a timeline by using the Android helper utility found in the root directory to configure the layer and manage the capture process.
 You must enable the timeline layer, and the base name of the output files that will contain the final timeline data.